raviteja1g/JavaAPIInAction/README.md

 	-- You are looking for some Java sample code to play around -- You want to get hands on with JUnit 5 Test cases

-Note: This is not a comprehensive coverage of Java API, it only covers some of the topics that a sample test case can provide some clarification.
+Note: This is not a comprehensive coverage of Java API, it only covers some of the topics that a sample program or a test case can provide some clarification.

+Few programs are coded with comments around sample code to explain few concepts

 Tech Stack:-